DennisFaucher/FillerWordsShock/README.md

 ![Microphone Demo](https://github.com/DennisFaucher/FillerWordsShock/blob/master/images/Working%20Demo.png)

 This demo is written is JavaScript and I have just about diddly experience in JavaScript, so finding the files to change to my liking took my poor puny brain a few days.
-With the immense help of both the "grep -iRl" command and the Atom IDE project search, I was able to find the files I needed.
+With the immense help of both the "grep -iRl" command and the Atom IDE project search, I was able to find the files I needed to change.

 ##### Change #1 - Replace default keywords to spot

-Not really a big deal as this field is user-editable before clicking "Record Audio", but still nice to find.
+Not really a big deal as this field is user-editable before clicking "Record Audio" in the app, but still nice to find.
 You can modify the default keywords that come up in the app in the file /src/data/samples.json.
 Line 41 in the section "en-US_BroadbandModel" is where the default keywords are defined.
 You can change/reduce these to suit your needs.

 ````JSON
 "en-US_BroadbandModel": [